hmlam1/DDS-Case-Study-01/README.md

 - ABV and IBU are linearly correlated
 - Ale and IPA styles have different median ABV and IBU values
+- Number of breweries per city and maximum IBU are linearly correlated

 ## Conclusion